 I.4.1.3 ISO/IEC 6709

 ISO/IEC 6709 is an international standard representation of latitude, longitude and altitude for (fixed) geographic point locations.
-It is used by many GIS applications, but other kinds of ID-based applications such as supply chain management systems, whose intention is identification of moving objects, cannot use this identification scheme.
+It is used by many GIS applications.
+But other kinds of ID-based applications such as supply chain management system, whose intention is identification of moving objects, cannot use this identification scheme.
+(It is impractical to replace identifiers whenever objects change their locations.
+We need a separation of identifier value and the location information.
+The multiple identification schemes in H.621 would be effective here).

 I.4.1.4 ISO 2108 International Standard Book Number